 The value addition varied across different scales of production: Small-Scale Units: Gross Value Added: 605.44% and Net Value Added: 299.63% in Medium-Scale Units: Gross Value Added: 400.71% and Net Value Added: 215.28% and in Large-Scale Units: Gross Value Added: 796.83% Net Value Added: 365.98%.
 The analysis highlights that processing jackfruits into chips results in a fivefold increase in the original value of raw jackfruits.
 Large-scale units achieved the highest gross and net value addition, underscoring the efficiency and profitability of larger operations.

 The study indicates that jackfruit chips processing is a highly value-adding activity, with substantial returns at all scales of production.
-The remarkable gross and net value addition demonstrates the economic potential of processing and its capacity to significantly enhance the market value of raw agricultural produce.
-[6,9]
+The remarkable gross and net value addition demonstrates the economic potential of processing and its capacity to enhance the market value of raw agricultural produce significantly [6,9].

 3.6 Breakeven point in jackfruit chips processing:

 The analysis of the break-even point in jackfruit chips production is summarized in Table 6.
 The findings highlight the efficiency and profitability of processing units across different scales of production.
 At the overall level, the break-even production for jackfruit chips was calculated to be 131.19 kg, while the actual production was significantly higher at 1511.03 kg.
 A similar trend was observed across different production scales: In Small scale units Break-Even Production: 91.61 kg and actual production: much higher than the break-even point.
-Similarly, in medium-scale units: break-even production: 145.42 kg. and actual production was substantially higher than the break-even point and in large-scale units: break-even production: 363.29 kg and actual production was far exceeding the break-even point.
+Similarly, in medium-scale units: break-even production: 145.42 kg and actual production was substantially higher than the break-even point and in large-scale units: break-even production: 363.29 kg and actual production was far exceeding the break-even point.
 [5,11]

 The margin of safety at the overall level was 1379.84 kg, indicating the capacity of processing units to absorb fluctuations in returns due to unforeseen events.
 The percentage of margin of safety ranged from 7.78% to 9.44% across the different groups, reflecting a robust buffer against potential risks.